shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 Observing the loss plot above, from the first epoch, the training loss has already reached a minimum loss.
 The validation loss in the first couple of epochs fluctuates and then reaches the minimum loss at 30 epochs.

 Observing the accuracy plot above, from the first epoch, the training accuracy is already above 0.9.
-The validation accuracy in the first couple of epochs fluctuates and then reaches the high accuracy at 23 epochs.
+The validation accuracy in the first couple of epochs fluctuates and then reaches a high accuracy at 23 epochs.

 From both plots above, it can be concluded that the classifier overfits to the training data.
 One way to remedy overfitting is to make the architecture a simpler since the current architecture can already learn well during the first few epochs.

 ## Testing Results
 The best classifer was only able to reach 72% on the test set.
-More experiements and more time would be able to
+More experiements (changing architectures, more data augmentation, etc.) and more time can hopfully achieve more accuracy.

  To do inference on a trained siamese and classifier, run the `predict.py` file.
 There is a section called `#----DEFINE MODEL PATHS----  ` where you can modify the paths of the trained models.
 The `predict.py` will do inference using both models of one input image.